 2) Don’t Focus on What You Can’t Eat (It’s a trap I fell into)

 Many people thinking about how to go vegan often focus on what they’re cutting out of their diet, which is a sure-fire way to make yourself miserable!
-Instead of thinking about how much you miss cheese (I felt this one big time), think about what you can replace it with.
+Instead of thinking about how much you miss cheese (this was definitely me), think about what you can enjoy instead.

 For every food you’re worried about giving up, take some time to find an alternative that you love.
-Meat alternatives like the Beyond Burger have grown incredibly popular in the last year, and there are a wealth of dairy alternatives out there too, like Yoso yoghurts.
+Meat alternatives like the Beyond Burger have grown incredibly popular in the last couple of years, and there are a wealth of dairy alternatives out there too, like Yoso yoghurts and tons of nut-based cheeses.
 With a little experimenting, you’ll find some new products you love.

 3) Embrace New Foods